sukritt87/Machine-Learning/Shopping-Cart-Market-Basket-Analysis/README.md

 ## Exploratory Data Analysis
 For the analysis I combined all of the separate data files into one single dataframe and to fit the dataframe in my memory I reduced its size by approximately 50% (4.1 GB to 2.0 GB) using type conversion and without loosing any information.

-- As we can see in below plot that the reorder percentage of day-to-day food items is high and for other products such as vitamins, first-aids, beauty products, etc. reorder percentage is low.
-This is true as we buy only groceries regularly and do not buy those items in every order.

-- We can see that there are less number of organic products but their Mean reorder percentage is high.
-This tells us that we should have more organic products in the store.

-- We can see that the total unique users of products having highest reorder ratio are only few (1-15 only).
-This means that these users like these products and would buy regularly.

 ## Customer Segmentation

 Customer segmentation is the process of dividing customers into groups based on common characteristics so companies can market to each group effectively and appropriately.
 We can perform segmentation using the data of which products users buy.
 Since there are thousonds of products and also thousands of customers, I utilized aisles which represent categories of products.

-I then performed Principal component analysis to reduce dimensions as KMeans does not produce good results on higher dimensions.
-Using 10 principal components I carried out KMeans clustering.
-I chose optimal number of clusters as 5 using Elbow method shown below.
+I then performed Principal component analysis to reduce dimensions as KMeans clustering does not produce good results on higher dimensions.
+Using first 10 principal components I carried out KMeans clustering.
+I chose optimal number of clusters as 5 using Elbow method.

 The clustering results into 5 neat clusters and after checking most frequent products in them, we can conclude following: